4DISEASE/kanna-beta-VN/README.md

 # kanna-beta-VN
 - First draft of a visual novel type game
 - Ultimately scrapped due to story conflicts and being too grimdark
+- The assets and scripts are way too messy, don't look for your own good
+- Also the sprites are kind of funny looking

 ## Storyline